Where health meets politics: examining the pressure to restrict

 This is an online resource for materials related to ecigarette politics, legal issues, regulatory issues and health-related topics.

-We aim to provide reference materials for EV (electronic vapouriser or 'ecig') advocates, and for those involved in the regulation and health debates.
-There are useful and in some cases unique information resources here, plus a news update / blog.
+We aim to provide reference materials for EV (electric/electronic vaporiser or 'ecig') advocates, and for those involved in the regulation and health debates.
+There are useful information resources here including a reference list, terminology and updates.

 What's it all about - and why all the fuss?
 The answer to that question is simple: